Published: September 8, 2016

 Three years ago, Angola was Africa’s rising star, one of the fastest-growing economies in the world.
 Along with Côte d’Ivoire, Ghana and Nigeria, it was an emerging darling of investors from Europe and North America.
 Today, only Côte d’Ivoire has maintained anything like the momentum of the past decade, as sustained low commodity prices undermine their economic foundations.
 The three remaining countries face enormous pressure on their currencies, slowing growth and dwindling public resources.

 Angola has suffered badly, mainly due to its dependence on oil.
 Around 80 per cent of its government budget comes from oil.
-Even though oil prices have rebounded slightly over the past few months, heading back for US$50 per barrel, Angola is still in a deep hole.
+Even though oil prices have rebounded slightly over the past few months, heading back towards US$50 per barrel, Angola is still in a deep hole.
 A combination of its dependence on the commodity and the high cost of extraction from its deep offshore fields mean that its fiscal ‘breakeven’ price is US$77 per barrel.

 Angola announced that it would begin talks with the IMF at the fund’s spring meetings in April.
-In a statement, the finance ministry said that it hoped that working with a multilateral institution would speed up its structural reforms and allow it to diversify away from the oil sector, which still accounts for 95 per cent of export revenues, and into agriculture, financial services, fisheries and social sectors.
+In a statement, the finance ministry said that it hoped that working with a multilateral institution would speed up its structural reforms and allow it to diversify away from the oil sector, which still accounts for 95 percent of export revenues, and into agriculture, financial services, fisheries and social sectors.